Calvados: Grades of quality

 High-quality calvados usually has parts which are much older than that mentioned.
 Calvados can be made from a single (generally, exceptionally good) year.
 When this happens, the label often carries that year.

+Sales and export

+According to the Interprofession des Appellations Cidricoles (IDAC), 4,608,513 bottles were sold in 2024 by the 300 operators across the three Calvados AOCs, with 47% of sales directed towards export.